EpicGibbon/README_Generator/README.md

 ```

 ## Usage
-This application intended to be ran into Node.js
+This application was intended to be ran into Node.js

 ## License
 MIT